February 10, 2026 (3mo ago)

 The Tremor Disaster

-I started the dashboard with Tremor.
-React component library built for dashboards.
+I started the dashboard with Tremor, a React component library built for dashboards.
 Pre-built charts, Tailwind-native, built on Recharts.
-Sounded perfect.
+On paper it was exactly what I wanted, and then I actually tried to use it.

 Dark theme fights.
 Tremor's internal styling overrides Tailwind classes.
 Set text-white, chart labels render gray.
 CSS specificity battles on every component.